libsteve/Go-Go-Gadget-Repo/README.markdown

 * Further lines in the block must be indented and are part of the optional text.
 For the purposes of make, the optional text consists of shell commands which are expected to (re-) create the targets of the dependency.

+####Assignment 6: Map Reduce

+The registry server is a name service to locate services which can be accessed by remote procedure calls.

+The matrix server is a service where matrices can be defined and elements manipulated.

+The clients are interfaces used to connect to the servers.

+####Assignment 7: Wagon

+A wagon train roams over a plane.
+The first two wagons appear near the top left and bottom right corner of the plane.

+You can move the first wagon up, down, left, or right with the lower case commands u, d, l, or r, respectively, and the last wagon with the corresponding commands in upper case.
+However, a wagon will only move if it does not leave the plane and if there is no obstacle in the desired direction.

+The other wagons will exactly follow the wagon which you moved; e.g., if you move the first wagon, the second wagon will move into the position just vacated by the first wagon, etc.

+You can add more wagons to join the train before the first or after the last wagon using the command a in lower or upper case.
+Each wagon will also appear near the top left and bottom right corner of the plane and will take over the role of first and last wagon, respectively.

+####Assignment 8: Games

+Implementations of local and distributed versions of the two-player turn-based games Rock Paper Scissors and Tic Tac Toe.

+This is a reusable implementation of components based on the Model View Controller paradigm: both games share the code to interact with the user and the network (view), and the local and distributed versions of a game share the code of a referee to enforce the rules (model).
+Therefore, the interaction between the model and the view must exclusively use this interaction architecture.

+Interaction is based on channels.
+The package netchan implements exporters and importers to distribute channels over a network.
+This is one way to distribute the games.
+This paper describes a different pattern to distribute turn-taking games like these over a server which permits only pull access such as remote procedure calls or a protocol such as HTTP.